tsdev/spinw/docs/pages/spinw/spinw.optmagstr.md

  here M is (3,nMagExt) size matrix. k is the ordering ave vector, its size is (1,3). n is the normal vector f the spin rotation plane, its size is (1,3).
-The efault is @gm_spherical3d.
+The efault value is @gm_spherical3d.
 For planar magnetic structure se @gm_planar.

 `xmin`